NguyenAndrew/Penjar/README.md

 4. Configure database client

 ## Roadmap
-* Bug: non ts files should be copied over from src to build (example: json)
 * Clearly define seperate commands for Windows, Linux, and Mac for better user experience cross platform
 * Run on Docker
 * Setup Jest testing on the backend